gwzz/gwzz.github.io/README.md

 gwzz.github.io
 ==============
-This is a blog belonged to gwzz.
+This is a blog of Gwzz.